 - Low class sizes that allow individualized student needs to be met within a comfortable and inviting learning environment.

 - High levels of student engagement created by quality lesson plans and activities, a positive school and classroom climate and culture, and meaningful family and community partnership, which results in high student attendance rates and an enthusiasm for learning.

 These five components of an effective extended learning opportunity allow educators to design, plan, and implement an effective program.
 When considering the type of extended learning opportunity that will be provided, there are many creative solutions, each with its own benefits and challenges to be weighed carefully during the decision-making and planning process.
 This prerequisite work ensures that each school and district creates a program unique to their needs and that the subsequent expected student outcomes manifest.
-When the five components of an effective learning opportunity drive the design of a school and/or district plan, educators can move students toward academic growth and achievement gains.
+When the five components of an effective learning opportunity drive the design of a school or district plan, educators can move students toward academic growth and achievement gains.

 Here are eight research-based extended learning opportunities that work!

 - Opportunities Within the School Day: It takes creativity and dedication to stretch instructional minutes to accommodate additional student learning opportunities within the school day.
 But research has found that extended learning opportunities during the regular school day are by far the most effective, so this best practice is certainly worth the effort.
 Many schools have implemented practices such as a school-wide intervention and enrichment time, horizontal and vertical flexible grouping across teams and grade levels, mentorship/tutoring programs, and more.
 Frequently, additional staff members are utilized and even hired to support this strategic plan to impact growth and performance.
 The key to success is using data to strategically target students based on their specific needs within a small group setting using quality activities.